johnson3325/playwright-ai/README.md

 MIT License

 ## 📞 Support
-For questions, open an issue or contact [your email/contact].
+For questions, open an issue or contact [johnson3325@gmail.com].